plone/guillotina/docs/source/training/extending/serialize.md

 For customize a serialization for a type, you need to provide a multi adapter for the `IResourceSerializeToJsonSummary` or `IResourceSerializeToJson` interfaces.

-For our use-case, we want to make sure to include the `creation_date` in the summary serialization of conversations and messages.
+For our use-case, we want to make sure to include the `creation_date` and some other data in the summary serialization of conversations and messages so we can get all the info we need for our application without doing full objet serialization.

 # Defining a custom serialization